 The Criptext email service utilizes the same open source Signal Protocol as Ai-Fi.net.
-Both services offer the same nice properties of end-to-end encryption with PFS.
+It offers the same nice properties of end-to-end encryption with PFS.
 However, for full protections Criptext requires both the sender and recipients to be users of Criptext with proprietary Criptext email addresses.
 In other words, there is no protection of your metadata.
 For sending emails to non-Criptext email addresses, the protection downgrades to a passphrase and loses the PFS.
 Furthermore, to not lose incoming emails, the user must stay online and logged into at least one of the "Criptext devices" installed with Criptext software.
 This online requirement is a severe enough defect to place this secure email product into the "non-email" category.

-The breakthrough Technology of Ai-Fi SecureEmail is chiefly attributable to the foundational support by the Ai-Fi.net infrastructure which works in the background, unseen but critical to the daily operations.
+The breakthrough of Ai-Fi SecureEmail design is chiefly attributable to the foundational support by the Ai-Fi.net infrastructure which works in the background, unseen but critical to the daily operations.
 With most of the complexity shielded, the actual configuration and sending/receiving secure emails on the other hand are quite straightforward:

 Bind/Configure/register you email accounts from any email service providers to Ai-Fi.net as follows:

-These user visible functions are explained by examples in the following sections.
+These user visible functions are explained by examples in the later sections.

 If you are interested in the innards of the Ai-Fi SecureEmail architecture and other design details, finish reading the following two sections and then look into our specification on Ai-Fi.net Service Architecture.

-As a first step, in order to take advantage of Ai-Fi SecureEmail, an installation of the Ai-Fi Central app is required in order to provide a home for your encryption key pairs in the Ai-Fi crypto wallet automatically created.
+As described, in order to take advantage of Ai-Fi SecureEmail, the installation of the Ai-Fi Central app is required in order to provide a home for your encryption key pairs in the Ai-Fi crypto wallet built into the app.
 This wallet is not tied to any of your real world accounts (your "Real Names"; or PII, your "Personally Identifiable Information", in the jargon of security practitioners, such as your email addresses (frequently used and tied to many of accounts established in the past), phone#, bank accounts, credit card numbers, social security numbers, etc.).
-The key pairs in your Ai-Fi account are the real actors pulling the strings behind all the Ai-Fi functions, including your secure emails, with the customary backup/recover functions.
+The key pairs in your Ai-Fi Central app are the real actors pulling the strings behind all the Ai-Fi functions, including your secure emails, with the customary backup/recover functions.
 This construct based on cryptographic key pairs is identical to those made popular by all cryptocurrencies.
-You don't need an Ai-Fi account to take advantage of the various Ai-Fi services, only the Ai-Fi Crypto Wallet stored on your mobile phones, which currently are among the most secure consumer-grade devices with hardware-protected key rings.
+You don't need an Ai-Fi "account" to take advantage of the various Ai-Fi services, only the Ai-Fi Crypto Wallet stored on your mobile phones, which currently are among the most secure consumer-grade devices with hardware-protected key rings.

-Ai-Fi.net open-sources all the client logic, including that used by the Ai-Fi Central app in order to attest the exclusive nature of the private keys and their handling, the only copies of which are kept in the secure store on the owner's personal phone.
+Ai-Fi.net open-sources all the client logic, including that used by the Ai-Fi Central app in order to attest the exclusive nature of the private keys and their handling, the only copy of which is kept in the secure store on the owner's personal phone with secure backup support.

-For Ai-Fi SecureEmail, the owner of the email addresses to be protected must additionally set up the following:
+Under Ai-Fi SecureEmail, the owner of the email accounts need to set up the following:

-So, right off the bat, you need an Ai-Fi Crypto Wallet and provide up to two email addresses to Ai-Fi.net.
-The possibility of Ai-F.net becoming a bad actor or forced to comply with search warrants is addressed as follows:
+So, right at the outset, you need to create an Ai-Fi Crypto Wallet and provide up to two email addresses to Ai-Fi.net.
+The possibility of Ai-Fi.net becoming a bad actor or forced to comply with search warrants is addressed as follows:

 There you have it.
 To adopt Ai-Fi.net secure email, you create a set of friendly accounts and collect their Safety Fingerprints.
 From then on you are in charge of your security and privacy destiny, with built-in precautionary mechanisms to eliminate even the risk of the service provider itself, namely Ai-Fi.net, still very much a third party.
 The encryption and email routing are fully automated and largely transparent to you.